 Above and below: Dark, smokey and sultry modern take on the Art Deco look - chosen by Galliano for Dior.
 No bronzer here!
 I love the silver touch in the centre of the top lip to enhance the cupid bow shape.
 Lovely highlight on the eyes too...

 Either a live model or practice doll head with long hair.
-You can of course use a long wig or faux hair if you want to create a permanent hair covered wig cage.
+You can of course use any long wig (attached to a block) or weft faux hair if you want to create a permanent hair covered wig cage.

 Hair pins and grips.

 Matted faux hair and a stitched line of smooth faux hair (for rolls and extra cage coverage).

 Hair coloured or neutral netting.